What is Cinematic?

 • No Storyline

 One key I can say will determine your success in shooting cinematically is your depth of knowledge of movies through the years.
-I found one thing throughout my journey in life up to now.
-Most all the great visual storytellers are students of the trade.
+I have discovered one thing throughout my life’s journey so far.
+Most of the great visual storytellers are students of the trade.

 One great movie to give you a taste of what it takes to make movies and their history is the documentary “Harold and Lillian: A Hollywood Love Story.”

-So when you hear people talking about something being Cinematic, they could be referring to the technical, or they could be talking about the aesthetic.
-I can tell you if your look at their work and it is outstanding, then you know they do know what it means to shoot cinematically.
-If you look at their work and it isn’t captivating, they don’t know cinema like they say they do.
+So, when you hear people talking about something being Cinematic, they could be referring to the technical aspects, or they could be talking about the aesthetic.
+I can tell you that if you look at their work, and it is outstanding, then you know they know what it means to shoot cinematically.
+If you examine their work and it isn’t captivating, they don’t truly understand cinema, as they claim to do.

-If you want to be a true cinematographer, the key is to become a student of all the master cinematographers in the industry.
+To become a true cinematographer, the key is to study the work of all the master cinematographers in the industry.

 Just learning the terms in the industry will expose you to a palette of storytelling techniques.

-Here are just some terms alone one would benefit from knowing what they mean.
+Here are just a few terms that one would benefit from knowing the meaning of.

 • Aerial perspective